skaija/susan-testing/Test/APIs/4-realtime-api/vehicle-positions/index.md

 ---

-Navigator server connects to HSL Live server (Realtime API of vehicle locations) and consumes messages about vehicle locations in realtime.
+Navigator server connects to HSL Live server (Real-time API of gigh frequency positioning) and consumes messages about vehicle locations in real-time.
 This information is stored in memory and provided to clients requesting for it.

 The provided information can be used to draw vehicles on map.
-To draw realtime updates to the vehicle locations on map one should subscribe to mgtt (see the HSL-MQTT-API-draft link in the technologies section).
+To draw real-time updates to the vehicle locations on map one should subscribe to mgtt (see the HSL-MQTT-API-draft link in the technologies section).